moose56/moose56.github.io/_posts/2017-07-05-using-highland.js-to-work-with-large-files.md

 date:   2017-06-05 09:00:00
 ---

-# Using highland.js to work with large files

 [highland.js](http://highlandjs.org) is a really useful library for working with data in JavaScript as streams.
 It gives you nice, easily understandable chains of transforms to data.

 Streams in Node.js are really useful for working with large files.
 If you don't use streams to read large files in Node.js you will get errors.